Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 2021/3/17

+Needs to be tested.

-- **Self Heal Clause**: All heal (HP recovering) moves that can target the user himself must target the user himself.
+- **Self Heal Clause**: All heal (HP recovering) moves (including weapons, spells, skills, consumables) that can target the user himself must target the user himself.
+Hopefully it can replace the old Heal Clause.

 ### Reverse mirror match rules